DLCV-Fall-2024/DLCV-Fall-2024-Final-1-focusedroboticsforautonomousnavigation/README.md

 ## Training

-For training, substitute training code in preprocessing data.
+For training, you can modify "--split" argument to "train" in the preprocessing steps.
 Then, go to LLaVA folder and execute this addtional setup:
 ```
 conda activate DARTS_inference
 pip install -e ".[train]"